*Written by Liette Tousignant, Co-Founder of UTR Decorating

 There you go, an affordable multi-purpose calendar that turned into unique artwork for my walls.
 I call this smart decorating.

 What do you think of my DIY modern art?
 If you’ve made some of your art too, please share with me.
 I’m always looking for unique wall displays to share with my readers.
-Talk to me via the comment box below.
-(I read every single feedback, comment and/or suggestion.)
+Let me know your thoughts in the comment box below.

 Thanks for dropping by!